RichardLitt/low-resource-languages/README.md

 _nno :: Høgnorsk_

 * [hunspell-hn_NO](https://github.com/rtxanson/hunspell-hn_NO) - A beginning to a spellchecking tool for Høgnorsk, a conservative variant of Norwegian Nynorsk, based on a set of corpuses.

+## Icelandic

+_isl :: íslenska_

+* [IceNLP](https://github.com/hrafnl/icenlp) - IceNLP is an open source Natural Language Processing (NLP) toolkit for analyzing and processing Icelandic text.
+The toolkit is implemented in Java.

 ## Inuktitut